 For every CPG company, a distributor is more of a partner than a customer.
 As distributors continue to face uncertainties, brands can help them by providing valuable insights on how they should expect things to turn in the coming days.
 Your distribution partners would need that extra bit of reassurance that the business will continue.

 Through our DMS module, we help companies provide relevant business insights to distributors, helping them plan better.
-Enterprising companies these days are using this to help distributors reduce inventory cost, optimise fill rates and aim for a better stock turnover ratio.
+Enterprising companies these days are using this to help distributors reduce inventory costs, optimize fill rates, and aim for a better stock turnover ratio.
 In the current business environment, staying connected with distributors becomes more crucial when the business comes back on track.
-Sharing regular brand-related updates, educating them on the latest trends in the ecosystem, running some fun-business related quizzes during the lockdown period with rewards are some ways to go about it.
+Sharing regular brand-related updates, educating them on the latest trends in the ecosystem, and running some fun-business-related quizzes during the lockdown period with rewards are some ways to go about it.

-In present times, where there is monopsony (many sellers and one buyer) in almost every category, to get the attention span of a retailer is challenging but necessary.
+In present times, where there is monopsony (many sellers and one buyer) in almost every category, getting the attention span of a retailer is challenging but necessary.
 The ongoing lockdown has made retailers even more indispensable.

 A lot of us rely heavily on data to make better-informed decisions.
-When there is no data, the old school way of going by the gut is also not a bad way to go about it.
-Another thing which might be old-school but absolutely necessary to have stronger relationships with the stakeholders.
+When there is no data, the old-school way of going by the gut is also not a bad way to go about it.
+Another thing that might be old-school but absolutely necessary is to have stronger relationships with the stakeholders.
 Staying connected is staying relevant.

 For more info on how we can help you with having better engagement with your sales team, distributors and retailers drop an email at, email@example.com